-- AGE: Be at least 16 years of age. - ENTRANCE TEST: Placement test score equivalent to ENG 047 or higher. - BACKGROUND CHECK: A fingerprint background check must be initiated prior to starting class.
+- AGE: Be at least 16 years of age. - ENTRANCE TEST: Must meet college-level Multiple Measures Placement English.
+Complete all college admission forms and meet all admission policies of the College and program. - BACKGROUND CHECK: A fingerprint background check must be initiated prior to starting class.
 A 2-step PPD test for TB must be completed prior to clinical.